smogon/pokemon-showdown/mods/gennext/README.md

 - Sound-based moves are no longer affected by immunities (ghosts can hear things)

+- Bonemerang and Bone Rush no longer affected by immunities (you can throw a bone to hit air), Bone Rush nerfed to 20 base power since it should never be viable

 - Wing Attack and Power Gem are now like Dual Chop: 40 base power, 2-hit

 - Autotomize now gives +3 Speed